 Most Americans invest for two reasons: to send their children to college and to fund their own retirements.
 A friend who’s a teacher in the Netherlands points out that outside the US neither may be the burning issue it is here, since a lot of that is taken care of either by the national government or by your job.
 Still, I’d imagine we all think of investing as a way to have a better future lifestyle.

 Individual circumstances for each of us will determine a lot about how we approach investing.
-Part of this is when you’ll need access to the money we’re investing.
-Part is risk preferences (how willing or able we are to suffer a loss).
+Part of this is when you’ll need access to the money you’re investing.
+Part is risk preferences (how willing or able, financially or psychologically, we are to suffer a loss).
 Part is the security of your job and other assets/ liabilities you may have (like house/mortgage).

 The outlines of a financial plan, however simple, will probably identify the kinds of risk you might consider taking and what, in contrast, might be out of bounds.

 The three are: cash, bonds and stocks (equities).

 —cash. a bank account, a money market fund, a very short-term Treasury bill or CD.
 You lend your money in return for its safe storage + at least partial protection from the reduction in purchasing power that inflation causes.
 Often, you can direct your cash to a third party.
 But what really distinguishes cash from other liquid investments is that it is returnable to the owner on demand.